alberespi/Lab2_mega.pytorch/README.md

     unset INSTALL_DIR
     ```

-3. In the `mega.pytorch\demo\predictor.py`, modify the following code to avoid the error in opencv:
+3. In the `demo\predictor.py`, modify the following code in line 610 to avoid the error in opencv:

     Previous:
     ```